lamastex/lamastex.github.io/_pages/research.md

 ## Financial Streams Project

 Using multiple time series of financial stock market data, develop further from [trend-calculus](https://github.com/lamastex/spark-trend-calculus) streams of them.
-The development can be along predictive fronts using appropriate ML models or involve estimators.
+The development can be along predictive fronts using appropriate ML models or involve estimators by extending [these examples](https://github.com/lamastex/spark-trend-calculus-examples).
-The general idea would be to detect multivariate signals in trends of financial data.
+The general idea would be to identify recurrent multivariate signals of interest in the trends of historical financial data.

 ## Meme Evolution in Twitterverse Project